chnm/bom/bom-website/content/blog/2023-08-24-deathtraps.md

+---
-London, 1665: Living in a Deathtrap.
+title: "London, 1665: Living in a Deathtrap"
+author:
+    - Cecilia Ward
+date: "2024-08-24"
+tags:
+    - ward
+    - visualization
+    - geography
+categories:
+  - analysis
+---

 Samuel Pepys is primarily remembered for his decade-long diary, which recorded major events in 17th century English history including the Great Plague Outbreak (1665).[^1] Just before the height of the plague, on September 7, 1665, Pepys wrote in his diary, “[I] sent for the Weekely Bill, and find 8,252 dead in all, and of them 6,878 of the plague; which is a most dreadfull number, and shows reason to fear the plague hath got that hold that it will yet continue among us.”
 While Pepys’ remark over the number of plague deaths was numerically incorrect (our records indicate the number of plague deaths was actually 6,978), Pepys was right to worry about the amount of death and the vice grip that plague held in London.